 There have been 3 Phase III trials undergoing for Lasmiditan.
 The first Phase III trial by the name of SAMURAI was conducted in the patients.
 The trial recruited over 2200 Migraine patients and showed encouraging results to move into the other Phase III trials for the product.

 Another Phase III trial by the name of SPARTAN study was conducted and over 3000 patients participated in the trial.
-The trial was completed in 2017 and a significant proportion of patients participating in the trial reported pain free from headache and reduced severity of headache 2 hours after the dose.
+The trial was completed in 2017 and a significant proportion of patients participating in the trial reported pain free from a headache and reduced severity of a headache 2 hours after the dose.

 Another Phase III trial for Lasmiditan by the name GLADIATOR is underway.
 The study has recruited around 2580 participants and the study would primarily test the safety of the drug Lasmiditan on the patients.
 The trial is expected to be completed in 2018.